VK-Ant/VK-Ant/README.md

-<h1 align="center">Hi 👋, I'm Venkatkumar, and I'm fascinated by AI, TinyML, and BCI.</h1>
+<h1 align="center">Hi 👋, I'm Venkatkumar.</h1>
 <h3 align="center">Machine Learning Engineer</h3>

+I'm fascinated by AI, TinyML, and BCI

-As a Machine Learning Engineer with extensive experience in 2D/3D computer vision, ML, and DL, I've had the privilege to work on cutting-edge technologies like Nvidia AGX and Raspberry Pi, and I'm a certified Jetson AI specialist. 🌟
+As a Machine Learning Engineer with extensive experience in 2D/3D computer vision, ML, and DL, I've had the privilege to work on cutting-edge technologies like Nvidia AGX and Raspberry Pi, and I'm a certified Jetson AI specialist.🌟

 I've also been an active member of the Kaggle community, achieving Kaggle 1️⃣× Master (Notebook), Kaggle 2️⃣× Expert (Discussion and Dataset), and Kaggle 1️⃣× Contributor (Competition) . 🏆